Unique-Divine/GANs-for-Genomics/notes.md

 2. Which tests can be used to find variance explained?
 And, is the variance of a column vector all I need?
 This seems like a computationally inexpensive approach to shrinking down my set of features.
 3. SelectKBest: This method is most likely best to use after a faster or more naive approach narrows the dataset.
 My hunch is that SelectKBest will take too long to run.
 Of course, I should try it out first.
 Also, exposing the target information to inform my feature selection could jeopardize the legitimacy of the predictive model.

 **MVP** (SNP feature selection): Make a small feature matrix that uses approximately the same  number of SNPs as the reference paper.
+Done.

+#### Nov.
+26 - 30

+There are different numbers of SNPs between the two groups of samples.

 ## TODO
-- [ ] Make a small feature matrix that uses approximately the same  number of SNPs as the reference paper
+- [x] Make a small feature matrix that uses approximately the same  number of SNPs as the reference paper
   - [x] Find out what that number is by reading the paper.
-  - [] Record the number of SNPs used for each test in the paper as well.
+  - [x] Record the number of SNPs used for each test in the paper as well.
-  - [ ] Reduce the number of features to 100,000.
+  - [x] Reduce the number of features to 100,000.
-  - [ ] Reduce the number of features down to the maximum number from the paper using variance threshold.
-- [ ] m
+- [ ] Benchmark models

-# Feature Selection: Lowering the SNP count